Frequently Asked Questions (FAQ)

 - By Phone: (302) 857-3388.
 Please leave a detailed message that includes your name, question or concern, and contact information, which includes both a telephone number and email address for response.

-New guidance regarding COVID-19 has been published on the DDOE Website linked in the blue bar below.
+New guidance regarding COVID-19 has been published on the DDOE Website.

 Submitting Official Documents